AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/scripts/README.md

 ## Normal references

 The directory `build-normal-reference/` contains scripts that prepare normal SCE references for use for `inferCNV` for individual projects and are named `build-reference-{project id}.R`.
-Normal reference files should be stored in `../references/normal-references/` and named as `ref-{reference name}.rds`.
+Normal reference files should be stored in `../references/normal-references/` and named as `ref_{reference name}.rds`.
 These SCE objects should contain at least:

 * A raw counts matrix